Leynse/SFINCS/docs/input.rst

 Grid
 ----------------------

-SFINCS uses a staggered equidistant recti-linear grid, grid sizes for x- an y-direction can be different.
+SFINCS uses a staggered equidistant recti-linear grid, grid sizes for x- a y-direction can be different.
 SFINCS can only be used in cartesian coordinates.
 See also Delft Dasboard (OET) for the generation of a grid.
 Specify x0/y0/rotation/dx/dy/mmax/nmax.